youssefkead/LieWaves/README.md

 1. One session where the subject is telling the truth.
 2. One session where the subject is lying.

-The data is organized into two folders within the `truth-lie` directory:
+The data is organized into two folders:
-- `truth-lie/Truth_Sessions/1_BandPass_Filtered`: Contains CSV files for the truth sessions.
+- `Truth_Sessions/1_BandPass_Filtered`: Contains CSV files for the truth sessions.
-- `truth-lie/Lie_Sessions/1_BandPass_Filtered`: Contains CSV files for the lie sessions.
+- `Lie_Sessions/1_BandPass_Filtered`: Contains CSV files for the lie sessions.

 Each CSV file contains 5 columns representing EEG channels (`EEG.AF3`, `EEG.T7`, `EEG.Pz`, `EEG.T8`, `EEG.AF4`) and 9600 rows, sampled at 128 Hz.